 Bobby and his wife Monica have 3 children, Jacel, Genesis and Isaiah.

-IT and Media Specialist, Daniel Davis
+Media Specialist, Daniel Davis

 The youngest son of Don and Beth Davis, Daniel was born in Wichita, KS and was raised in Wheaton, IL and Iowa City, IA until 1995 when his parents relocated to Wichita to begin work on the Institute.
 Daniel attended Wichita State University, studying English literature and Creative Writing, and he received a BA in both fields in 2007.
-Daniel attended the University of Iowa as a perspective Ph.D in the English department as a Dean’s Fellow, and completed his master hours work before relocating to Lawrence, KS to work as a booking agent for independent musicians.
+Daniel attended the University of Iowa as a prospective Ph.D candidate in the English department as a Dean’s Fellow, and completed his master hours work before relocating to Lawrence, KS to work as a booking agent for independent musicians.
 Daniel has also spent time as an active member of the local DIY music community, organizing festivals, tours, concerts, venue calendars and community message boards in addition to keeping a regular schedule as a live musician.

-Prison Ministries Administrator, Cathy Allsman
+Incarceration Ministries Specialist, Cathy Allsman

 Cathy joined World Impact in 1991 with her husband Don, after working for many years working in research and clinical practice as an Audiologist.
 Cathy has a B.A. in Communicative Disorders (California State University-Fresno, 1984) and an M.A. in Audiology (The Wichita State University, 1986), graduating summa cum laude.

 Prior to joining TUMI staff, Cathy was World Impact’s Candidate Services Coordinator, reviewing missionary applications and counseling potential applicants about joining World Impact missionary staff.

 Cathy and her husband Don, have been missionaries with World Impact since 1991.